EdJoPaTo/website-stalker-example/work/frame/de-en-products-laptop13pro-diy-intel-ultra-3-configuration-new.md

 * How much storage should I get?

-  How much storage you need depends on what you plan to store and work with on your laptop:\<br\>\<br\>512GB is a good starting point for most users, with enough space for apps, files, and everyday work.\<br\>\<br\>1TB is ideal if you work with larger files like photos, videos, games, or local development environments.\<br\>\<br\>2TB or more is best for heavy storage needs, such as professional media work or keeping large amounts of data stored locally.\<br\>\<br\>And if your needs change, storage is easy to upgrade later, so you don’t have to decide everything up front.
+  How much storage you need depends on what you plan to store and work with on your laptop:

+  512GB is a good starting point for most users, with enough space for apps, files, and everyday work.

+  1TB is ideal if you work with larger files like photos, videos, games, or local development environments.

+  2TB or more is best for heavy storage needs, such as professional media work or keeping large amounts of data stored locally.

+  And if your needs change, storage is easy to upgrade later, so you don’t have to decide everything up front.

 * What storage drives are compatible?